Concern grows over illegal organ trading across Africa – DW – 09/18/2024

 "You one would have expected the level of public condemnation against it would have been much higher, but that's not the case."

-A report by Global Financial Integrity (GFI), a Washington, DC-based think tank focused on corruption, illicit trade and money laundering, estimated that between $840 million and $1.7 billion (€755 million and €1.5 billion) is generated annually from trafficking in persons for the purpose of organ removal.
+A report by Global Financial Integrity (GFI), a Washington, DC-based think tank focused on corruption, illicit trade and money laundering, estimated that between $840 million and $1.7 billion (€755 million and €1.5 billion) is generated annually from trafficking in persons for organ removal.

 Organ donation and transplantation are well-established medical practices that are important for sustaining patients with failing organs.
-When conducted with informed consent and transparency, the procedures can be highly successful.
+The procedures can be highly successful when conducted with informed consent and transparency.

 "People are either selling their organs or certain medical personnel, particularly doctors, that are unscrupulous, usually affects the organs of their patients quite unknown to them."